 The WordPress drama has given me a lot of pause, given my own BDFL role for SFML.
 How can I ensure that SFML succeeds, even if I turn “evil” or grow distant from the community?

 Laurent, the author of SFML, has managed to find successors by giving power to the community members, who wanted to see change, and then slowly over time, he let others sit in the driver seat.
-I seems to me that this is the way to go, once you notice a certain resistance from the community and realize that you’re the person in the way.
-It’s certainly not an easy step, since you give up part of your own creation and have the risk of other butchering your baby.
+It seems to me that this is the way to go, once you notice a certain resistance from the community and realize that you’re the person in the way.
+It’s certainly not an easy step, since you give up part of your own creation and have the risk of others butchering your baby.

 At the same time, I also see that SFML is a lot different than WordPress.
 We don’t have commercial entities that build and maintain SFML, but it’s currently all done in our free time and with lots of contributions from the community.
 As such there isn’t a conflict of interest to begin with.